5T33Z0/OCLP4Hackintosh/docs/Tahoe_Notes.md

 # macOS Tahoe Notes

 On June 9th 2025, macOS unveiled macOS 26, aka macOS Tahoe.
 Seemingly, Apple decided to drop the version-based naming scheme (macOS 16 would have been the next logical version) to a year-based scheme (26 as in 2026)… I am already not a fan.
+Apple also announced that "macOS Tahoe will be the final release for Intel Macs".

 ## (Officially) Supported Mac Models